-It is important to remember that doing geometry, measuring, and using statistics are significantly related aspects of mathematics, and that each of these areas of activity has strong connections with the other two.
+It is important to remember that doing geometry or measuring, and using statistics are significantly related aspects of mathematics, and that each of these areas of activity has strong connections with the other two.
 (It is important to remember too that all three also have strong connections with number, pattern, and calculating activity.)

-'Geometry' in ancient Greek means 'earth measurement'; many physical measures involve geometrical ideas (e.g. pressure is usually measured per 'square' unit), and patterns in data (themselves usually records of measuring activity) are commonly represented visually - as are numbers themselves, of course, in the form of number lines.
+'Geometry' in ancient Greek means 'earth measurement'; many physical measures involve geometrical ideas (e.g. pressure is usually measured per 'square' unit).
+Patterns in data (themselves usually records of measuring activity) are commonly represented visually - as are numbers themselves, of course, in the form of number lines.

-Each of these areas of mathematical activity also has its own distinctive concerns: shapes are commonly classified with little reference to their size; we measure time, force, and temperature as well as distance, area, and volume, and in statistics we are often concerned to interpret and illustrate a 'significance' in identified relationships.
-In what follows we treat these three broad areas of mathematical activity relatively separately for ease of reference to their key ideas, but when you are teaching each area be sure to exploit interconnections at every opportunity.
+Each of these areas of mathematical activity also has its own distinctive concerns: shapes are commonly classified with little reference to their size; we measure time, force, and temperature as well as distance, area, and volume; in statistics we are often concerned to interpret and illustrate a 'significance' in identified relationships.
+In this chapter we treat these three broad areas of mathematical activity relatively separately for ease of reference to their key ideas, but when you are teaching each area remember to exploit inter-connections at every opportunity.